Dick Butkus, Chicago Bears icon, dies at 80

 "Additional information will be provided when it is available."

-Butkus, who played for the Bears from 1965 until 1973 and was an iconic representative of the team for generations, was 80 years old.
+Richard Marvin Butkus, who played for the Bears from 1965 until 1973 and was an iconic representative of the team for generations, was 80 years old.
+Known as the "Maestro of Mayhem," Butkus was Chicago through-and-through, starring on and off the field.

 Butkus was born Dec.
-9, 1942, to a Lithuanian American family in the Far South Side's Fernwood neighborhood.
+9, 1942, to a Lithuanian American family in the Fernwood neighborhood on Chicago's Far South Side.
 He was the youngest of nine children.

 Butkus' website notes that he already knew he was going to be a professional football player by the time he was in fifth grade.